hellmarbecker/blog/_posts/2021-10-19-reading avro-streams-from-confluent-cloud-into-druid.markdown

 - a _service account_ that will have access only to our tutorial topic
 - a _Kafka API key and secret_ associated with that service account
 - a _schema registry_ instance where we store the schema definition for our Avro records
-- a _schema registry API key and secret_ to access the schema registry.
+- a _schema registry API key and secret_ to access the schema registry
-- and finally, a _data generator_ that adds data to the topic, which is part of the managed Kafka Connect service in Confluent Cloud
+- and finally, a _data generator_ that adds data to the topic, which is part of the managed Kafka Connect service in Confluent Cloud.

 ### Create a topic